 Weighted blankets are a term a lot of us may have heard but not fully understood what it is.
 They are sometimes referred to as gravity blankets as well.
 We may have seen them be used in school or in therapy sessions but never been explained why a particular child or person needs them.
-In actual fact, weighted blankets have become more popular over the recent years but they have been recommended by occupational therapists for a long time to their patients.
+In actual fact, weighted blankets have become more popular over the recent years.
+However, they have been recommended by occupational therapists for a long time to their patients.
 They have been compared to a hug machine as they lightly apply pressure to the body.

 What Are They And Who Are They For?